 The Service segment performs maintenance and repair services for both our products and those of other manufacturers and provides modernization services to upgrade elevators and escalators.
 Maintenance services include inspections to ensure code compliance, preventive maintenance offerings and other customized maintenance offerings tailored to meet customer needs, as well as repair services that address equipment and component wear and tear, and breakdowns.
 Modernization services enhance equipment operation and improve building functionality.
 Modernization offerings can range from relatively simple upgrades of interior finishes and aesthetics, to complex upgrades of larger components and sub-systems.
 Our typical Service customers include building owners, facility managers, housing associations and government agencies that operate buildings where elevators and escalators are installed.

-Summary performance for Service for the years ended December 31, 2023, 2022 and 2021 was as follows:
+Summary performance for Service for 2024, 2023 and 2022 was as follows: